Rachmanin0xFF/docs-to-pages/README.md

 # docs-to-pages

+## Edit:

+This is embarrasing, but I made this without realizing that [Google Sites](https://support.google.com/a/users/answer/9310491?hl=en&ref_topic=9296431&sjid=7374933347667609170-NA) was a thing.
+Just use that, please.

+This was a good learning experience (I feel comfortable with GitHub Actions now), but I think the real lesson is 'do your research!'.

 ## What is this?

 GitHub (this website) lets users host [static web pages](https://en.wikipedia.org/wiki/Static_web_page) for free with a service called [GitHub Pages](https://pages.github.com/).
 Meanwhile, [Google Docs](https://www.docs.google.com/) is a free, online collaborative word processor that can edit files in [Google Drive](https://www.drive.google.com/).